theyelllowdart/hue-screen-color-grabber/readme.md

 # Hue Screen Color Grabber
 This is a program for Philips Hue that grabs the average color of a screen.
-Does not work with DirectX programs /games.
+Does not work with DirectX programs / games.

 ## What does it do?
 The program takes a printscreen.
 Then it calculates the average color of the image.
 After that it sends the color to all the Philips Hue lights.